Enjoying Cherry Blossom Festivals in Japan

-Japan is known for vibrant landscapes, but never is the country more beautiful than when the cherry blossoms are in bloom.
-From the beginning of spring, the land seems to erupt with millions of tiny pink, white and even reddish sakura blossoms.
-Where cherry trees glow in close proximity, it appears as if puffy pink clouds are hovering for miles across the horizon, just above the surface of the ground.
-The feeling is almost magical as you walk beneath the heavy bows.
-Gentle spring breezes will whisk the delicate flowers off the branches, leaving the petals to float in a dream-like decent to the grass below.
+Japan is never more beautiful than during the season of cherry blossom festivals.
+From the beginning of spring, the land erupts with tiny pink, white and red sakura or cherry blossoms.
+During this time, it appears as if puffy pink clouds are hovering across the horizon, just above the ground.
+Gentle breezes whisk the flowers off the branches, leaving the petals to float in a dream-like descent.

-In the southern regions, Kyushu is a popular place to enjoy the luxuriant cherry blossoms, as many parks and castles in the area provide magnificently varied views of the cherry trees.
+In the southern regions, Kyushu is a popular place to enjoy the luxuriant cherry blossoms.
+Here, many parks and castles provide magnificent views of the cherry trees.
 The flowers bloom earlier in this region from March to early April.
-Kumamoto Castle in Kyushu is a well-frequented location, since the site remains intact from when it was first built in 1607.
-The castle itself is worth exploring and the Japanese gardens around the castle boast over 1,000 cherry trees, adding to the majestic ambience of Kumamoto Castle.
+Kumamoto Castle in Kyushu is a popular location.
+This is because it still looks the same as when builders constructed it in 1607.
+The castle itself is worth exploring and its gardens contains over 1,000 cherry trees, adding to its majestic ambience.

 During the cherry blossom festivals, families and friends will gather in the parks for a hanami.
 The word hanami literally means viewing flowers.
 It dates back hundreds of years when Japanese royalty would dine under cherry blossom trees and write poetry.

 In today’s hanami, groups gather in parks, enjoy picnics together, drink sake and watch performing arts.
 Here, vendors sell handmade crafts, regional wares and food.
 When the festivals occur, locals and visitors will experience the fleeting beauty of Japan’s most beloved flower, the sakura.